imihalcea/spyke-dramatiq/readme.md

 The dockerfile is responsible for packaging the pipeline.
 It installs the dependencies and copy the source code to the image.
 **Note that we package all the pipeline code in a single docker image.**

 The docker-compose.yml defines the services and it not ment to be used in production.
-In production we use Kubernetes or AWS ECS to manage to achieve the same results but in a more robust and scalable way.
+In production we use Kubernetes or AWS ECS to be robust and scalable.

 Each service defines it's own entrypoint.
-This is because we want to run the same image in different ways.
-For example, we can run the image as actor "double" or as actor "squares".
-In production we can run the image as actor "double" on a machine with CPU and as actor "square" on a machine with GPU.
+This is because we want to run the same image for different actors.
+For example, in production we can run the image as actor "double" on a machine with CPU and as actor "square" on a machine with GPU.

 Also for production we may want to have a base image that contains the dependencies and the source code and then build the actor images on top of it.
 This way we can have a base image that is shared between all the actors and we can update it easily.

 ## How to play with